AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Payment Status of a person : `payment`

+Displays an existing person's payment status in the address book.

+Format: `payment INDEX [optional: s/paid|unpaid]`

+* Check payment status of the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Optionally, you may include a status flag using s/paid or s/unpaid to update the person's lesson payment status.
+* When the status is updated using s/, the system will automatically adjust the internal payment count (e.g., increment or decrement based on the change to "paid" or "unpaid").

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.